Nate0h/Access-Authorization-Library/README.md

 Types: A named collection of zero or more objects.
 Objects are any string that have meaning to the application.

-Access Permissions: Set access right that define operations that domains can perofrm on types (view, delete).
+Access Permissions: Set access right that define operations that domains can perofrm on types.